Boolean263/python-pcapng/README.rst

     * Writing a PB (PBs are obsolete and not to be used in new files)

-Planned/potential work:
+* API tweaks so creating blocks programmatically is nicer (still in progress)

-* API tweaks so creating blocks programmatically is nicer
+  - specifying payload data to a packet and having it automatically update the ``captured_len`` property

-  - eg. specifying payload data to a packet and having it automatically update the ``captured_len`` property
+  - if the ``packet_len`` field (the original length of a packet) isn't set, assume it's equal to the ``captured_len`` (the amount of the packet that got captured)